-▼ The Gamemaster's Turn
+The Gamemaster's Turn

-When it is your turn, each of your NPCs can move and undertake one action of your choice.
+When it's your turn, each of your NPCs can move and make their attacks.

-To attack with a NPC, choose one PC target, and roll the same number of D6 as the NPC's attack value.
+To attack with an NPC, choose one PC target, and roll the same number of D6 as the NPC's attack value.
 Refer to the table on the bottom of the NPC's card to ascertain the result.